-Mung'ala-Odera, V. and Meehan, R. and Njugana, P. and Mturi, N. and Alcock, Katie and Carter, J. A. and Newton, C. R. J. C. (2004) Validity and reliability of the ‘Ten Questions’ questionnaire for detecting moderate to severe neurological impairment in children aged 6–9 years in rural Kenya.
+Mung'ala-Odera, V. and Meehan, R. and Njuguna, P. and Mturi, N. and Alcock, Katie and Carter, J. A. and Newton, C. R. J. C. (2004) Validity and reliability of the ‘Ten Questions’ questionnaire for detecting moderate to severe neurological impairment in children aged 6–9 years in rural Kenya.
 Neuroepidemiology, 23 (1-2). pp. 67-72.
 ISSN 0251-5350Full text not available from this repository.

-The 'Ten Questions' Questionnaire (TQQ) is used to detect severe neurological impairment in children living in resource-poor countries.
+The 'Ten Questions' questionnaire (TQQ) is used to detect severe neurological impairment in children living in resource-poor countries.
 Its usefulness has been established in Asia and the Caribbean, but there are a few published studies from Africa.
 We evaluated the TQQ as part of a larger study of neurological impairment in a rural community, on the coast of Kenya.
 Methods: The study was conducted in two phases from June 2001 to May 2002; in phase one, a community household screening of 10,218 children aged 6-9 years using the TQQ was performed.
 Phase two involved a comprehensive clinical and psychological assessment of all children testing positive on the TQQ (n = 810) and an equivalent number of those testing negative (n = 766).
 Data were interpreted using the impairment-specific approach.
 Results: Overall, the sensitivity rates for screening the different impairments were: cognitive (70.0%), motor (71.4%), epilepsy (100%), hearing (87.4%) and visual (77.8%).
 All the specificity rates were greater than 96%.
 However, the positive predictive values were low, and ranged from 11 to 33%.
 Conclusions: These results are similar to those from other continents and provide evidence that the TQQ can be used to compare the epidemiology of moderate/severe impairment in different parts of the world.
 Furthermore, the TQQ can be used to screen for moderately/severely impaired children in resource-poor countries; however, the low positive predictive values mean that other assessments are required for confirmation.

 Actions (login required)